Joshua Jelly-Schapiro

 Joshua Jelly-Schapiro (born June 16, 1979) is an American geographer and writer.
 Among his books are Island People: The Caribbean and the World (2016), Names of New York (2021) and, with the writer Rebecca Solnit, Nonstop Metropolis: A New York City Atlas (2016).
 Jelly-Schapiro is a regular contributor to The New York Review of Books.
 He has also written for The New Yorker, Harper's Magazine, The Believer, Artforum, Transition, and The Nation.

 Biography

 Jelly-Schapiro grew up in Vermont and attended Yale University, where he studied literature and was also a member of Yale’s first graduating class its program in “Ethnicity, Race, & Migration”.
 He earned his PhD in geography at the University of California, Berkeley, where his doctoral thesis on the global impacts of Caribbean culture was awarded the Caribbean Studies Association’s Best Dissertation Prize in 2012.

 Jelly-Schapiro lives in New York.
 He is a visiting scholar at the Institute for Public Knowledge at NYU, where he also teaches.
+He is editor-in-chief of Pioneer Works Broadcast, a digital and print magazine for interdisciplinary thinking, published by Pioneer Works in Red Hook.